AlacrisIO/legicash-facts/invariants.md

     * transactions and requests are properly signed by the proper participants
     * authorization only happens on active accounts
     * updates indeed lead from the previous state to the current state
+    * All observed gossip recorded in the facilitator's transaction record corresponds to VRF-mandated gossip transactions with no causal contradictions, and all sufficiently old gossip which has been reported as transmitted to a facilitator has been acknowledged by them.
   * Consistency:
     * No two pieces of conflicting history are ever found (i.e. no double-spending) (in the gossip network, on the main chain, etc.)